Yars' Revenge: Gameplay

 Each player starts with four lives.
 When Yar is hit by items fired by the Qotile such as guided missiles called destroyer missiles and the swirling pinwheels called swirls, the player loses a life.
 The destroyer missiles are continuously on the screen, while the swirl is something the Qotile transforms itself into and can be destroyed by the Zorlon cannon.
 The cannon appears on the left side of the screen and moves with a direct line with Yar, putting the player in the line of fire.
 The player must aim it at the Qotile and dodge out of the way as having Yar hit by it makes them lose a life.
-A colorful band down the center of the playfieid is the neutral zone.
+A colorful band down the center of the playfield is the neutral zone.
 When the player maneuvers their Yar within it they are protected from destroyer missiles, but cannot fire their weapon.

 The secondary task is to gain a high score from earning points in the game.
 Points are collected by destroying an energy cell, Qotile or a swirl.
-High scores are indicated by changes in gameplay: the swirl activates more frequently when the player reaches 70,000 and 230,000 points and the enemy shield changes colors from blue to grey to pink when certain points thresholds are met.
+High scores are indicated by changes in gameplay: the swirl activates more frequently when the player reaches 70,000 and 230,000 points and the enemy shield changes colors from blue to gray to pink when certain points thresholds are met.

 There are several variations of the game that player can set by adjusting the A and B switches on the console.
 Variations of the game include have the game adjust the speed of both the destroyer missile and the swirl, the frequency of how often the swirl appears and a mode called Ultimate Yars.
-In this version, the zorlon cannon bounces back shots from the shield if it hits it, and Yar must collect units of energy called trons to summon the cannon.
+In this version, the Zorlon cannon bounces back shots from the shield if it hits it, and Yar must collect units of energy called trons to summon the cannon.
 They are collected by eating a cell, touching the Qotile and catching a zorlon cannon shot after it bounces off the shield.